leon4rd/test/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## I went to the zoo yesterday and saw a baguette in a cage.
+It was bread in captivity.